-7. Young people who refuse to engage
+7. Young people who do not engage

 If a child or young person is at risk of significant harm (S47 Children Act 1989) you have a duty to share concerns and information relevant to the risk.
-Some young people refuse to engage with specialist services but may choose to engage with other professionals.
+Some young people do not wish to engage with specialist services but may choose to engage with other professionals.
+If a young person is at high risk of suicide and does not wish to engage with CAMHS:

-- Seek guidance from your line manager and/or safeguarding lead - Consult with MASH (Children's Services) about what action to take next if no engagement from young person or parent/carer - Consult with CAMHS about what action to take next.
-CAMHS may offer to remain in contact with any such professionals to help them to work with the young person and their family. - Contact the young person's parents/carers (unless child protection concerns preclude this)
+- Seek guidance from your line manager and/or safeguarding lead - Consider contacting the young person's parents/carers (unless child protection concerns preclude this), with agreement from the young person - Consult with CAMHS about what action to take next.
+CAMHS may offer to remain in contact with any such professionals to help them to work with the young person and their family. - Consult with MASH (Children's Services) about what action to take next if young person who is at high risk of suicide will not engage with any professional

-If you find yourself in this position you must share information and seek support and guidance from specialist agencies (as well as your line manager).
+If you find yourself in this position you must share information and seek support and guidance from specialist agencies (as well as your line manager/safeguarding lead).